jglobaton10/entrances-/Graduation project.md

   - The only data available comes from the researcg done by the Children's Hospital Boston.

 ## Data
 The data is composed of 664 files in **.edf** format, which contain difitalized signals of EEG, sampled to 256 samples per second and with a sesolution of 16 bits.
 The files are grouped on  24 cwhich correspond to 23 pacients: 5 male which ages between 3 to 22 years and 17 women with ages between  1.5 to 19 years.
 Most of them are pediatric cases.
+Each case contains 9 to 42 files and each files contains 23 EEG signals.
+Finally,  from 664 only 129 present at least one epileptic crisis.

 ## Development